 Tai Chi for Healers

-12 Weeks Introduction Course
+12-Week Introduction Course

-A 12-week small-group course in grounding, connection and energy practice
+A 12-week small-group course in grounding, connection and energy practice to learn Qi Gong and Tai Chi form and explore how to:

-Tai Chi for Healers is designed for Reiki practitioners, energy healers and other practitioners who already work with energy and want to explore it through the embodied framework of traditional Tai Chi.
+Tai Chi for Healers is designed for Reiki practitioners, energy healers and other practitioners who already work with energy and want to explore it through the embodied framework of traditional Yang-style Tai Chi.
 The course combines standing Qi Gong, foundational Tai Chi form, partner practice and introductory energy applications.

 It is taught in a group of no more than four people, allowing time for individual guidance, direct feedback and careful exploration.
+No previous Tai Chi experience is required.
+Some prior experience of energy work is recommended.

 -